aws-samples/aws-apprunner-cdk/README.md

 **Note:** This workshop will create chargeable resources in your account.
 When finished, please make sure you clean up resources as instructed at the end.

 1. Set up DockerHub Credentials in Secrets Manager for Docker Login credentials.
-Please provide your personal docker credentials.
+Please provide your personal docker username (not email) and password.
 Note this step demonstrates the use of Docker Hub and provides an example on how to leverage the private registries to be included in the pipeline using Secrets Manager.
     ```bash
+    cd ~/environment/aws-apprunner-cdk
     aws secretsmanager create-secret \
         --name dockerhub_credentials \
         --description "DockerHub Credentials" \